This one can be a bit counter intuitive for folks coming from any legacy version of Exchange...

 To help customers fill these needs we have created a short little script.
 This script will allow you to make any combination of the above work in your environment.

-The Manage-GroupManagementRole.ps1 script is now available from TechNet Script Center.
+The Manage-GroupManagementRole.ps1 script is now available as an attachment to this blog post.

 To run the script you need to copy the contents of the script to a text file on the machine you are going to run it on.
 Then save the file as a .ps1...
 I recommend Manage-GroupManagementRole.ps1 .